9 Free and Affordable Things to Do in Indianapolis

 Indianapolis Art Center

-Indianapolis has a thriving arts scene and at its beating heart is the Indianapolis Art Center.
-Founded in 1934 on the banks of the White River, the 12-acre campus comprises an art studio and events space that play host to regular affordable arts classes for children and adults, and a busy programme of free exhibitions and community events, all designed to enhance people’s lives through art.
-Art class pricing starts at $10 per class with most running weekly for at least four weeks at a time.
+Indianapolis has a thriving arts scene and at its heart is the Indianapolis Art Center.
+Founded in 1934 on the banks of the White River, the 12-acre campus includes studios and event spaces that host affordable art classes for children and adults, along with a busy programme of exhibitions and community events.

 Virginia B. Fairbanks Art & Nature Park